 Business services bonds are an easy coverage to write.
 No application or underwriting is required.
 All an agent has to do is log in to Old Republic Surety’s BONDSTARTM portal, enter some information about their client, and then choose the level of coverage and number of employees.
 Old Republic offers limits of up to $250,000 with a zero deductible.
 The process only takes a few minutes, and the policy is issued immediately.
 Policies renew automatically on an annual basis, and there is a discount on policies written for a three-year term.

-Because Old Republic offers these coverages through our online portal, the underwriting is automatic and they can be issued quickly.
+Because the Old Republic offers these coverages through our online portal, the underwriting is automatic and they can be issued quickly.
 Our rates are the same across the board, based on the number of employees and the coverage amount.
 This makes it easy to discuss coverages with your clients, and employers know upfront what their annual cost will be.

 Agents also earn a very competitive commission when placing this business.
 While the policy amounts are relatively small compared to other coverages you may be writing, the commissions can add up.
 Given the relative ease in placing the business, it is well worth the effort.
-Plus, you are providing a valuable coverage to your clients that they may not be aware they need.
+Plus, you are providing valuable coverage to your clients that they may not be aware they need.